 - an electric kettle

 Where rooms have shared bathroom facilities we provide a toilet, washbasin and shower for residents to use.
 The number of people sharing a shower/toilet ranges from 2 to 6.
-Shared bathroom facilities are cleaned 6 times per week, Monday – Saturday.
+Shared bathroom facilities are cleaned every day except Sunday.

 Yes.
 There is allocated kitchen storage space in each main kitchen.
-On average each resident is allocated one cupboard to use as storage.
+On average each resident is allocated two cupboards to use as storage.
 We also provide fridge space (normally one fridge shelf) and freezer space (normally half a shelf).
 Double rooms and family flats have their own storage and fridges in their kitchens.

 9. Does the Centre provide heating?/How does the heating work?